All Episodes

 What did I just hear?

-Charlie Rose just he just had an epiphany moment.
+Charlie Rose just had an epiphany moment.

-Okay, I get it now.
+He said, aha, okay, I get it now.

-Did you I I have to parse this.
+Did you, I have to parse this.

 I'm sorry.

-That we're tying it, one of our arms behind her, but we'll even properly identify these people.
+So this guy, Mike Flynn, is obviously frustrated that we're handcuffing ourselves, that we're tying one of our arms behind our, but we don't even properly identify these people.

-And make sure they have all the time in the world to practice their religion.
+Why do we give them a prayer rug and make sure they have all the time in the world to practice their religion?

-And Charlie, like a good liberal says, Because we have a value that says we respect freedom of religion.
+And Charlie, like a good liberal, says, because we have a value that says we respect freedom of religion.

 Well, yeah, for citizens, Charlie.

-Isn't it convenient how the Constitution is infallible on certain things?
+For citizens, yeah, isn't it convenient how the Constitution is infallible on certain things?

 Like freedom of religion for our enemies.

-But you talk about the second amendment or other things for American citizens.
+But you talk about the Second Amendment or other things for American citizens.

 We've got to change it.